sepehrvakili/merge-vs-rebase/README.md

 # merge-vs-rebase

-Playground to demonstrate the differences between merge and rebase in git
+Playground to demonstrate the differences between merge and rebase in git.

 This is a change made to master.